BahodirovaS/cookease/journals/eric_dong.md

 -Eventually got some help from candice explaining what we're doing wrong, we constructed our end point wrong and couldnt get any data

 -> Braeden main driver

+# February 24th, 2023

+-Hard stuck on search recipes page and redux!
+Got a lot of help from tyler and Jimmy but couldn't figure much out at the end of the day.
+Not sure why we are getting errors

+-> Sabina main driver

+# February 27th, 2023

+-Braeden figured out how to fix our search recipes page over the weekend with Tyler -Started work on Recipe details page and currently have everything printing properly

+-> Jenn/Eric/Sabina driver